vinterskogen/vimconfig/README.md

 3. Run Vim

   - just type `vim` in your terminal

-4. Run GUI version of Vim

-  - GUI version of Vim depends on the OS you use.
-It is known as [GVim](https://apps.ubuntu.com/cat/applications/precise/vim-gnome/) for Linux and [MacVim](http://macvim-dev.github.io/macvim/) for MacOS.
+  - ...or run GUI version of Vim - it is known as [GVim](https://apps.ubuntu.com/cat/applications/precise/vim-gnome/) on Linux and [MacVim](http://macvim-dev.github.io/macvim/) on Mac.
 Check if you have that intalled.

 ## Plugins